 Driving a commercial truck can be lucrative, with salaries averaging $70,000 nationally.
 But it’s important to do your research first.
-Buying a truck for commercial use isn’t the same as buying one for personal use.
-This article will help you understand the considerations and funding options as you look into how to buy a truck.
+Buying a commercial truck isn’t the same as buying one for personal use.
+This article will help you understand the considerations and funding options as you look into buying a truck for business purposes.

 A commercial truck is a valuable asset, and buying one or more could be a business decision that leads to success and profit for years to come.

 A good starting point is figuring out the cost and logistics to start your own trucking business.
 According to The Truckers Report, the cab of a new 18-wheeler costs between $130,000 and $180,000.
 A trailer can cost between $30,000 and $80,000.
 Used vehicles will cost much less, depending on the year, model, and accessories.

 A semi-engine is built to go a million miles before requiring an overhaul or rebuild, compared to around 150,000 for a car.
 So if you drive 50,000 miles per year and keep up with maintenance, a semi should be good for at least 20 years.

 Financing a commercial truck is different from personal vehicle financing